tspindler-cms/tetet-vwv/README.txt

 CVA-31 Bon Homme Richard
-    - Player controlled helicopters slightly move forward on the flight deck F-8 Crusader
+    - Player controlled helicopters slightly move forward on the flight deck
+    - Landing groups of helicopters is awkward, with the first helo despawning right away F-8 Crusader
     - Aircraft is intended as static and for limited AI operations
     - Player control is experimental at best, but largely untested and unsupported